racedisparityaudit/ethnicity-facts-and-figures-manual/source/architecture-partials/architecture.md

 ## The Ethnicity Facts and Figures website

-The public-facing [Ethnicity Facts and Figures site](https://www.ethnicity-facts-figures.service.gov.uk/) is a set of static pages in an S3 bucket which are served through a Cloudfront distribution.
+The public-facing [Ethnicity Facts and Figures site](https://www.ethnicity-facts-figures.service.gov.uk/) is a set of static pages in an S3 bucket (actually two S3 buckets - a primary one in London and secondary mirror in Ireland) which are served through a Cloudfront distribution.
 The staging static site is set up in the same way, but with an additional AWS Lambda function to provide basic auth (this is intended to prevent indexing by search engines).

 The [style guide](https://guide.ethnicity-facts-figures.service.gov.uk/) is a [GitHub Pages](https://pages.github.com/) site that is set up to serve from the same domain.